 The Club's vision for GMHBA Stadium is to provide our members, supporters and players with the very best possible facility and for the stadium to be used for other sports and events which will in turn greatly benefit the Geelong community.
 The Club continues to make significant investments into a range of assets and capital projects to ensure the long-term future of the Club.
-The Club will continue to work with the Kardinia Park Stadium Trust on Stage Five to complete the Stadium.
+The Club will continue to work with the Kardinia Park Stadium Trust on Stage Five, scheduled to be open and available for round one of season 2024, taking the capacity to 40,000.

-2023 and beyond
+2024 and beyond

-Board and management were pleased with the financial result which positions the Club for further growth in season 2023.
-This growth will be delivered through the launch of a new Club business plan in season 2023 to deliver sustained on field AFL success, an improved AFL Women's program and ensuring the member and supporter experience continues to be enhanced with the support of Stage Five being completed.
+Board and management were pleased with the financial result which positions the Club for further growth in season 2024.
+This growth will be delivered through a revised Club business plan for season 2024, to deliver sustained on field AFL success, an improved AFL Women's program and ensuring the member and supporter experience continues to be enhanced with the support of Stage Five being completed.